MP Estate Planning UK

 MethodSpeedBest for

 “Keep a clear audit trail.
-Save confirmations and minutes showing who authorised payment.”
+Save payment confirmations and record the decision in trustee minutes — who authorised it, from which account, and the reference used.”

 Simple safeguards reduce mistakes.
-Always use the reference HMRC gives, pay from the trust account and keep receipts.
-Record the decision in trustee minutes and file the evidence with trust records.
+Always use the UTR reference HMRC gives, pay from the trust’s own bank account (not a personal account) and keep receipts.
+Record the payment decision in trustee minutes and file the evidence with your trust records for at least six years.

-If the charge differs from your expectation, contact HMRC at once and keep a written note of the call.
-We suggest keeping copies of every payment confirmation for at least six years.
+If the amount charged differs from your expectation, contact HMRC promptly and keep a written note of the call — including the date, the person you spoke to and the reference number.
+We suggest keeping copies of every payment confirmation alongside the trust deed and annual returns.

 Completing and submitting the Trust and Estate Tax Return (SA900)